acemod/ACE3/addons/compat_sog/compat_sog_wardrobe_uniform_fix/readme.md

 If we would ignore this, the player would run into situations where they would lose items by simply rolling up their sleeves.
 To counter this, I increased the maxLoad of those items by 1 lb to be aligned with their counterpart.

+Addition:
+This also adjusts helmets with combat goggles due to a weight discrepancy.